-In the event of school closure, parent and students will need to take the following actions:
+In the event of school closure, parents and students will need to take the following actions:

 - 1. Parents will keep the school informed of current contact information. - 2.
 Plan to have students connected to the internet daily.
 ECE- Grade 5 parents will need to be in daily contact with the teachers and assist their children with lessons. - 3.
-Go to the school website for instructions, www.ciplc.org.

-4. Check for additional updates which will be sent out via e-mail, SMS, WhatApp, and/or the CIPLC twitter account, @CIPLC.
+Go to the school website for instructions, www.ciplc.org. - 4.
+Check for additional updates that will be sent out via e-mail, SMS and/or WhatsApp.